Bilboard Project: Copenhagen

 1992

-With Copenhagen as the center, an international art project of significant dimensions is being launched today simultaneously in New York, Rome, Madrid, Cologne, and the Danish capital.
-The dimensions involve precisely 120 billboards, 3.5 x 2.5 meters, featuring art created by 13 painters from the respective five countries.
+With Copenhagen as its point of departure, a large-scale international art project was launched simultaneously in New York, Rome, Madrid, Cologne, and Copenhagen.
+The project comprised 120 billboards, each measuring 3.5 × 2.5 meters, presenting works by 13 painters from the five participating countries.

-The artistic billboards, collectively titled Paradise Europe, will be on display until July 27 around Greater Copenhagen at S-train stations, main roads, shopping centers, and other locations.
+The artistic billboards, collectively titled Paradise Europe, were displayed until 27 July at locations across Greater Copenhagen, including S-train stations, main roads, shopping centers, and other public sites.

-“Paradise Europe confronts, on various levels, a classic hierarchical consciousness with a (post)modern dissolved awareness.
-The project situates itself in the space between ideal and emptiness, hierarchy and entropy, vision and reality.
+“Paradise Europe confronts, on several levels, a classical hierarchical consciousness with a (post)modern dissolved awareness.
+The project situates itself between ideal and emptiness, hierarchy and entropy, vision and reality.
 Paradise Europe consists of relationships with reality.”

-The organizers from BizArt say about themselves that they are a group working with “projects in which media and art spaces are staged in an ongoing investigation of art’s communicative possibilities and effects, especially in public spaces.”
+BizArt described itself as a group working with projects in which media and art spaces were staged as part of an ongoing investigation into art’s communicative possibilities and effects, particularly within public space.

 Jens Kerte